How To Stay Warm & Well In Winter

 Babies and infants rooms need to be heated between 16C and 20C, keeping their room heated can help to reduce the risk of cot death according to the NHS if babies are premature or of low birth weight.

 It's a good idea to get your heating system checked regularly by a professional to avoid any boiler breakdowns which can happen during winter months.

-Block out draughts by drawing curtains as it gets dark, keeping doors closed and use draught excluders to keep out the cold from front and back doors.
+Block out drafts by drawing curtains as it gets dark, keeping doors closed and use draft excluders to keep out the cold from front and back doors.

 Protect your health

 Seek advice from your pharmicist if you start to feel unwell in winter, even if it's a cough or a cold, it's best to get help before it gets more serious.
 You can find out if you are eligible for a flu vaccine on the NHS.

 This year the NHS have introduced a more effective flu vaccine for those aged 65 and over as well as offering a eligble adults under 65 the "quadrivalent" vaccine which protects against four strains of vthe flu virus.

 Simple tips such as wearing several layers of clothing (rather than one chunky layer), using hot water bottles, having hot drinks and meals as well as staying active can help keep you warm and healthy during winter.

 Adding extra layers to your bed such as a bed fleece or wearing bed socks can give you that extra bit of warmth at night while sleeping.

 Eating a balanced diet and taking vitamins can help keep your immune system in check when colds and viruses are going around, as well as the standard "catch it, bin it, kill it" when it comes to sneezing and coughing.
 Always try to catch a cough or sneeze in a tissue, as germs can thrive on hands and surfaces for up to 24hours.
 Washing your hands often with warm water and soap or using an alcohol-based hand rub such as clinell sanitiser, is also the best way to keep any germs at bay!